mirage/ocaml-cohttp/README.md

 $ cohttp-server-async
 ```

-Assuming that the server is running cohttp's source directory:
+Assuming that the server is running in cohttp's source directory:

 ```
 $ cohttp-curl-lwt 'http://0.0.0.0:8080/_oasis'